NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ## Create a snapshot of the MySQL data
 Of course one of the benefits of FSxN is the ability to take space efficient snapshots of the volumes.
 These snapshots take almost no addiaional space on the backend storage and pose no performance impact.
 So, let's create one for the SQL volume.
-The first step is to VolumeSnapshotClass by executing:
+The first step is to add the volume snapshot store class by executing:
 ```bash
 kubectl create -f manifests/volume-snapshot-class.yaml
 ```